Accessibility Resource Center

 Dustin Chavis crossing stage at commencement with walker.

-Whether you have ADD/ADHD, a chronic health condition, a hearing or visual impairment or other disabilities, we鈥檙e here to assist you.
-Explore how we can help you get the most out of your 麻豆社区P experience.
+Whether you鈥檙e managing ADD/ADHD, a chronic health condition, a hearing or visual impairment or another disability, we鈥檙e here to support you.
+Explore how the Accessibility Resource Center can help you get the most out of your 麻豆社区P experience.

 Students grathered in library.
 A male is seated on a bench with a laptop open.
 Two females are standing, wearing backpacks and holding study materials.
 A male is setad in a whellchair wearing headphones around his neck.
 All are facing the camera and smiling.